If 2013 Isn't Realistic, Twins' Focus Turns To 2014

-If the Twins aren't planning on being competitive in 2013, what else should the club accomplish before the start of next season?
+If the Twins can't be competitive in 2013, what else should the club accomplish before the start of next season?

-The hope of 2014 might mean that a lot of things have to go right in 2013.
-The Twins need Arcia and Hicks to continue to progress and the health of the three pitchers mentioned above needs to be good.
+For a successful 2014, a lot of things have to go right in 2013.
+The Twins need Arcia and Hicks to continue to progress and Diamond, Gibson and Meyer to stay healthy.
 When relying on younger players, there can be a learning curve and that might be why the Twins would want to trade other player this offseason.
 By giving some of these younger players time to iron out the kinks, the team could be better set up for success in the future.

-Most fans know the Twins aren't going to be on pace to win 100 games next year.
+Most fans know the Twins aren't going to win 100 games next year.
 It would be nice to see the Twins be competitive in what has been a very winnable division during the last few seasons.
-The time doesn't feel right for the Twins to charge back in the Central so it might be more important to focus on the future and make moves that will help the Twins to succeed in the long run.
+But the time doesn't feel right for the Twins to charge back in the Central.
+It might be more important to focus on the future and moves that will help the Twins succeed in the long run.